berdies/PicoCTF-2024/General Skills /dont-you-love-banners/flag.md

 You are now successfully in the instance, from there on you want to remove the banner file in your home directory by entering `rm banner` in the command line

-After doing that enter `cd /root` in the command line and then enter `ls` and you'll see this
+After doing that enter `cd /root` in the command line and then enter, right after enter `ls` in the command line and you'll see this

 ![image](https://github.com/berdies/PicoCTF-2024/assets/132856091/a5d72cae-8f6a-49ed-9879-634cab3ef27e)